JanSuthacheeva/LaraGo/README.md

 You can adjust the `phpstan.neon` and `pre-commit.sample` files by yourself and adjust them to your needs after the project is set up.

+## Prerequisities

+In order to run LaraGo you need to have PHP installed.
+On top of that, you need to have the laravel package installed globally.
+In order to install the laravel package globally, simply type `composer global require laravel/installer` in your terminal.

 ## Quick Start

 If you just want to use the script to create your laravel projects, download the executable in the